Decoherence to quantum theory from a causally-indefinite post-quantum theory: Multi-Environment Structures

 Causality of a process theory imposes a more traditional notion of no-signalling in terms of the outcomes of Bell scenarios.
 Given any bipartite state, with each half located in spacelike separated regions, one can ask whether deterministic events occurring in one region can influence the state of the other region.
 In a causal process theory the answer is no, since for any state $\ket{\psi}$ and pair of processes $f,g$ we can see that

+For process theories of higher-order maps it is expected that systems will no longer possess a unique discarding effect.
+For instance, in the theory of quantum combs a system $[H,H]$ can be discarded by any map which prepares a causal state on the bottom and traces out the top,

-Nonetheless, as noted and proved specifically for higher-order theories such as $\qbox$ in \cite{Wilson_2021}, one can directly formulate the principle of no superluminal signalling via bipartite states when there is more than one deterministic effect.
+Thus one may worry that it is not possible to express no-signalling in such theories.
+In fact, the uniqueness of the discard effect is not of paramount importance to the previous argument and one can directly formulate the principle of no superluminal signalling via bipartite states when there is more than one deterministic effect \cite{Wilson_2021}.
+To do so, we will introduce the notion of a multi-environment structure to capture all the permitted ways of discarding a system.

 \begin{defn} A \textit{multi-environment structure} $\Sigma$ for a process theory $\cat{C}$ consists of, for each system $H$, a family of effects $\Sigma_H = \{\Ground:H\morph{}I\}$ such that:

 \end{defn}